We no longer test pool fences. For more CHOICE recommendations, check out our top 50 product reviews.

 Well, you can, but you'll need to understand the regulations for pool fencing so that you get distances between the fence, pool and house correct, not to mention leaving correct-sized gaps at the bottom of the fence, and making sure the gate is balanced so it self-closes and self-latches easily.
 Unless you're handy with tools and able to find and understand the regulations, you may be better off getting the fence installed professionally.

 In the past five years, we've seen positive improvements in pool safety regulations across several Australian states.
-An inspection regime and pool safety register have been introduced in Queensland, as well as a pool safety register and inspections at the point of sale and lease in New South Wales, according to Royal Life Saving Society Australia.
+An inspection regime and pool safety register have been introduced in Queensland.
+From 29 April 2016 in New South Wales, all properties with a swimming pool or spa pool cannot be sold or leased without a valid certificate of compliance or a relevant occupation certificate.

 Don't get caught out with dodgy or incorrectly installed pool fencing – not only are you putting lives in danger, but you can be fined for breaching pool fence laws.